particle-iot/docs/src/content/datasheets/particle-shields.md

 **Backup Power**

 The shield has a super capacitor connected to the back up power of the GPS receiver.
 This helps the receiver retain time and satellite fix information upon a power cycle.
 The capacitor should be able to provide backup power for a few minutes after you remove the main supply.
 This is helpful when you are changing batteries or plugging/unplugging the Electron.
-For longer backup times, we have provided a footprint to solder in a CR2032 coin sell holder at the bottom.
+For longer backup times, we have provided a footprint to solder in a CR2032 coin cell holder at the bottom.
 In most cases, you will not need it.

 **Accelerometer**